tc39/proposal-type-annotations/README.md

 Declarations are ignored by the JS engine.

+> Note that we may drop the need for the `declare` keyword, given that most uses of `declare` are in `.d.ts` files that are ignored anyway by the JavaScript runtime.

 #### Example: function overloads

 If a function has some kind of type signature, but no body, this proposal would treat it as a declaration, leading the engine to ignore the declaration.